n0rbs/norbert-profile/README.md

 <img width="982" alt="cdp-01" src="https://user-images.githubusercontent.com/2144028/99944712-53e4e000-2dae-11eb-97e9-1d579d985dfd.png">
 <img width="988" alt="cdp-02" src="https://user-images.githubusercontent.com/2144028/99944750-6101cf00-2dae-11eb-9e4c-b27fdb9689de.png">

-**Important Note**: This is personal project that I made, on my spare time, so that I can continue to code, try new capabilities with K8s and create an application with a microservices design pattern philosphy.
+**Important Note**: Majority of my past projects are internal projects so I can only showcase my own work and other publicly accessible projects.
+This is personal project that I made, on my spare time, so that I can continue to code, try new capabilities with K8s and create an application with a microservices design pattern philosphy.

 ### 2. Invoices